 4. Spiritual formation, growth and holistic wellness.

 She is a widely sought-after speaker and communications consultant invited to colleges, universities, for-profit and non-profit organizations, religious institutions, and conferences across the United States, Europe, Africa, and Australia.
 She gave a TED talk in London titled “How Cultural Collisions Crack Open New Sides of Our Own Stories.”
 She has been listed as one of seven top Young Influencers of the next generation by Catalyst.
 In June, 2012 Okoro had the honor of being the first woman of African descent to speak at the historic American Church in Paris.
 (Martin Luther King Jr. was the first man of African descent to preach there in October 1965)

-Born in New York City, Enuma Okoro was raised in four countries on three continents.
+Born in New York City, Enuma Okoro is a Nigerian-American raised in four countries on three continents.
 Her academic background and training is in Psychology, Communications, Theology and Counseling.
 She is a former Editor-in-Chief for SpotLight™ Quarterly Magazine, a certified Spiritual Director in the Ignatian tradition, and she holds a Master of Divinity degree from Duke University Divinity School of which she is the former Director for the Center for Theological Writing.

 Her first book, The Reluctant Pilgrim: A Moody Somewhat Self-Indulgent Introvert’s Search for Spiritual Community, was recognized by USA Book News as a 2010 Best Books Award-Winning Finalist in “Religion-Christianity.”